-14.3 Championship Divisions and Competition Format
+14.4 Championship Divisions and Competition Format

+- 4.1 The OC is required to conduct Championships for the following divisions.

+- Australian Senior Jumping Championship.

+- Australian Young Rider Jumping Championship

+- Australian Junior Jumping Championship.

+- Australian Children's Championship

+- National Teams Trophy.

+- Young Rider Teams

+- Junior Teams

-- 3.1.
-The OC is required to conduct Championships for the following divisions. - Australian Senior Jumping Championship. - Australian Young Rider Jumping Championship - Australian Junior Jumping Championship. - Australian Children's Championship - Mini Prix Jumping Championship - Futurity Jumping Championship - Amateur Jumping Championship - 3.2.
-The following rules are to be used for all Championship divisions and Teams Competitions. - 3.3.
-The Championship comprises Three Competitions, two Qualifying Competitions and a Final Competition, each taking place on a different day.
+- Mini Prix Jumping Championship

+- Futurity Jumping Championship

+- Amateur Jumping Championship

+- 4.2 The following rules are to be used for all Championship Competitions.

+- 4.3 The Championship comprises Three Competitions, two Qualifying Competitions and a Final Competition, each taking place on a different day.
 For the Senior Australian Championship there must be a break of one day between the Second and Third Competitions.
-It is recommended that for the other Championships, that where possible, there is a break of one day between the Second and Third Competitions - 3.3.2 The following rules are to be used for Mini Prix, Futurity and Amateur divisions. - 3.3.3 Special Two-Phase Competition, Competitions to be run on 2 separate days.
-50% or a minimum of the 20 best athletes will qualify for the final. - 3.3.4 Scratchings or withdrawals up to a maximum of 5 athletes may be replaced. - 3.3.5 Order of starting in the final is seeded, based on the placings in the qualifying competition. - 3.3.6 This Competition comprises two phases run without interruption, each at an identical or different speed, the finishing line for the first phase being identical with the starting line for the second phase. - 3.3.7 The first phase is a course of five to seven obstacles with or without combinations.
+It is recommended that for the other Championships, where possible, there is a break of one day between the Second and Third Competitions

+- 4.3.2 The following rules are to be used for Mini Prix, Futurity and Amateur divisions.

+- 4.3.3 Special Two-Phase Competition, Competitions to be run on 2 separate days.
+50% or a minimum of the 20 best athletes will qualify for the final.

+- 4.3.4 Scratchings or withdrawals up to a maximum of 5 athletes may be replaced.

+- 4.3.5 Order of starting in the final is seeded, based on the placings in the qualifying competition. - 4.3.6 This Competition comprises two phases run without interruption, each at an identical or different speed, the finishing line for the first phase being identical with the starting line for the second phase. - 4.3.7 The first phase is a course of five to seven obstacles with or without combinations.
 The total number of obstacles in both phases is a minimum of 11 and maximum of 13 obstacles.
-The second phase may include one combination. - 3.3.8 Athletes completing the first phase may continue in the second phase. - 3.3.9 The second phase finishes after crossing its finishing line. - 3.3.10 This competition must be judged in accordance with the following formula:
+The second phase may include one combination. - 4.3.8 Athletes completing the first phase may continue in the second phase. - 4.3.9 The second phase finishes after crossing its finishing line. - 4.3.10 This competition must be judged in accordance with the following formula: